mokuda2/senioryearreflection/_posts/2023-04-04-A-Spark-of-Fire.md

 It was also midterm season, so the workload was starting to pick up.
 I still managed to make time to go on dates with other guys too.
 I know I haven’t talked much about the academic and social aspects of my life, so the above is a snapshot of what it’s been like this school year.

-Section 3
+## Section 3

 February 18, 2024.
 “Oh, he’s a cutie,” Gyuna said.
 I showed a picture of Jonah to her.
+I guess her view didn't change from a year ago.
 “I’m invested.”

 “He and I first matched around the time that I started dating guys,” I said.
 “I learned that he had gotten into a relationship, so that was probably why he ghosted me.
 When I came back from Connecticut, I saw his profile, and he looked familiar.
 He’s cute and has a pretty similar personality to mine, but he’s kinda flaky with communication, especially when we’re not in person.”

 “Have you made out with him yet?”

-“… Yeah.”
+“...
+Yeah.”

 “Michael!
 You ho!
 But hey, at least you made out with him.”

-That wasn’t my objective.
+That wasn’t my goal.

 About a week after I last texted Jonah, he texted me out of the blue saying that he had a pretty stressful week at work and that he was sorry for pushing me out.
 I texted him back that I understood that life gets busy and to let me know instead of leaving me hanging.

 He and I planned on watching Your Name today.
 I was definitely more on guard with my feelings though.
-I felt like this was a first date all over again.
+I felt like it was a first date all over again.
 I picked him up at his place and headed to campus.

 “Long time, no see,” I said as he hopped into the car.